Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 Azure Dev CLI uses bicep templates to create Azure resources, setup configuration, and deploy the web app from a GitHub Action.

-Automating the deployment helped achieve the following goals
+Automating the deployment helped achieve the following goals:
 - The team needs to ensure consistency between environments.
 This leads to more predictable behaviors in production and helps the dev team troubleshoot production issues by being able to recreate the environment.